nidlodo/sh_training_fun_for_all/README.md

 this is a super coool training project.
 Cool.
 Please don't super me, Please don't super me.

+this is a super coool training project.
+Cool.

 <<<<<<< HEAD
 =======
 Please don't soooooooooooooper me